MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     _8080._foo.example.com.
 3600 IN SVCB 0 foosvc.example.net.

-Using AliasForm maintains a separation of concerns: the owner of foosvc.example.net can add or remove ServiceForm SVCB records without requiring a corresponding change to example.com.
-Note that if foosvc.example.net promises to always publish a SVCB record, this AliasForm record can be replaced by a CNAME, which would likely improve performance.
+Using AliasMode maintains a separation of concerns: the owner of foosvc.example.net can add or remove ServiceMode SVCB records without requiring a corresponding change to example.com.
+Note that if foosvc.example.net promises to always publish a SVCB record, this AliasMode record can be replaced by a CNAME, which would likely improve performance.

-AliasForm is especially useful for SVCB-compatible RR types that do not require an underscore prefix, such as the HTTPS RR type.
+AliasMode is especially useful for SVCB-compatible RR types that do not require an underscore prefix, such as the HTTPS RR type.
 For example, the operator of https://example.com could point requests to a server at svc.example.net by publishing this record at the zone apex: